ClassOrder/Study-Web/HTML5/flexbox.md

 # What is FlexBox?

-Reference: Traversy Media Youtube channel
+Reference: Traversy Media Youtube channel(with http://scratchpad.io/)

 #### A CSS3 layout mode that provides an easy and clean way to arrange items within a container.